asma-2922/Collaborative-system-on-MovieLens-dataset/README.md

 		Building a classification model involves several key steps, such as model selection and evalution.
   -We have used the K-Nearest neighbour algorithms, and matrix factorisations, to give the best recommendations to the user.
  - The KNN algorithm finds the nearest neighbors for that movie, based on the cosine similarity and gives most similar predictions to the user.
  - The rating data is a large of 20 M size.
-Also, the user-movie matrix is a spares matrix.
-So, we have used the matrix factorization method to predict the recommendations to the user.
+Also, the user-movie matrix is a sparse matrix so, we have used the matrix factorization method to predict the recommendations to the user.

 <h2> Contributors ✨ </h2>
 <table>